rkiel/rails-starter/README.md

 ### Rails Starter

-Clone this repo to quickly create new Rails application without having Rails installed.
+Clone this repository to quickly create a new Rails application without having Ruby and Rails installed.

-I created this repo with the output from the command `rails new rails-starter`.
+I created this repository with the output from the command `rails new rails-starter`.

 ### Installation